quellabs/signal-hub/README.md

 > wrapper.
 If you need these advanced capabilities, you can use Phinx directly.
 For more information on using
 > Phinx's full feature set, refer to the [Phinx documentation](https://book.cakephp.org/phinx/0/en/index.html).

-### Best Practices

-- Always back up your database before running migrations in production
-- Test migrations in development/staging environments first
-- Write migrations that can be safely rolled back when possible
-- Use descriptive names for your migration files
-- Keep migrations small and focused on related changes
--
 ## Query Optimization

 ### Query Flags